Paroxetine: Menopausal hot flashes

 In 2013, low-dose paroxetine was approved in the US for the treatment of moderate-to-severe vasomotor symptoms such as hot flashes and night sweats associated with menopause.
 At the low dose used for menopausal hot flashes, side effects are similar to placebo and dose tapering is not required for discontinuation.

 Fibromyalgia

-Studies have also shown paroxetine "appears to be well-tolerated and improve the overall symptomatology in patients with fibromyalgia" but is less robust in helping with the pain involved.
+Studies have also shown paroxetine "appears to be well-tolerated and improve the overall symptomatology in patients with fibromyalgia", but is less robust in helping with the pain involved.

 Adverse effects

-Common side effects include drowsiness, dry mouth, loss of appetite, sweating, trouble sleeping, and sexual dysfunction.
+Common side effects include drowsiness, dry mouth, loss of appetite, sweating, insomnia, and sexual dysfunction.
 Serious side effects may include suicide in those under the age of 25, serotonin syndrome, and mania.
 While the rate of side effects appears similar compared to other SSRIs and SNRIs, antidepressant discontinuation syndromes may occur more often.
-Use in pregnancy is not recommended while use during breastfeeding is relatively safe.
+Use in pregnancy is not recommended, while use during breastfeeding is relatively safe.

+The Federal Aviation Administration (FAA), the U.S. agency responsible for regulating civil aviation, considers paroxetine to be an antidepressant medication that is ineligible for an FAA Authorization of Special Issuance (SI) or Special Consideration (SC) of a medical certificate.

 Paroxetine shares many of the common adverse effects of SSRIs, including (with the corresponding rates seen in people treated with placebo in parentheses):